 At the start of the pandemic, I began volunteering in fundraising and logistics for dental charity Dental Mavericks, who work in Lebanon, Morocco and Greece.
 In September 2021, I travelled to Greece as the first Dental Maverick to support a new partner charity to help support the dental clinic with dental volunteers in the Kara Tepe 2 refugee camp in Lesvos.
 I worked clinically, seeing my own patients and assisting other dental professionals.
 I also helped the charity’s founder and the clinical coordinators devise more effective data collection methods, restructuring their research to better attract funders, new clinicians and other support.

 Dental Mavericks focuses on promoting oral hygiene education and practice, making dental care accessible to vulnerable populations, including refugees.
 Their priority is to address the root causes of dental disease and take people out of dental pain.
 They provide emergency appointments, routine and preventative dentistry.
 They are hoping to help the Greek charity they support to expand the preventative aspect in the future.
-I am currently leading on a collaboration between Dental Mavericks and the British Society of Dental Nurses to support humanitarian workforce training.
+I am currently leading on a collaboration between Dental Mavericks and the British Association of Dental Nurses to support humanitarian workforce training.

 Working abroad is an amazing way to see areas of the world that you wouldn’t otherwise visit.
 Interaction with patients that may have travelled many hours to see you is humbling in a way that is indescribable.
 But there are also many other ways that dental professionals can volunteer their time and skills.
 If you’re considering volunteering, it’s advisable to carefully consider how much time you are willing to give and what type of work you want to do, before committing to any voluntary opportunities.